mosip/inji-verify/ui-test/README.md

 3. Update the device from tag `platforms` from `https://www.browserstack.com/list-of-browsers-and-platforms/automate` (Windows, Mac)
 4. Open command prompt and change directory by using command 'cd ../inji-verify'
 5. Hit the command `mvn clean package -DskipTests` to build the jar.
-6. Then use `java -DBROWSERSTACK_USERNAME="username" -DBROWSERSTACK_ACCESS_KEY="accessKey" -Dmodules=ui-test -Denv.user=api-internal.dev -Denv.endpoint=https://api-internal.dev.mosip.net -Denv.testLevel=smokeAndRegression -jar target/uitest-injiverify-*-SNAPSHOT.jar` to run the automation
+6. Then use `java -Dmodules=ui-test -Denv.user=api-internal.dev -Denv.endpoint=https://api-internal.dev.mosip.net -Denv.testLevel=smokeAndRegression -jar target/uitest-injiverify-0.15.2-SNAPSHOT.jar` to run the automation

 Note:- in above command please replace the userName,accessKey and actual env url.